 “What?!?
 You have the ENTIRE Bible in your pocket?”
 That was a big deal in an age when parents had to decide whether they would carry their Bible or their child.

 Now, we can carry dozens of translations of the Bible, along with corresponding commentaries, on our phones.
 There are numerous options out there.
 The gem is the YouVersion app, but don’t miss out on the Bottom Line Bible.
-It will cost you $2, but you’ll have every Bible chapter summarized, a personal letter from God, and a video that connects with the content.
+It’s not as well known, but you’ll have every Bible chapter summarized, a personal letter from God, and a video that connects with the content.
 (And, yes, there’s more!)

 4) Review your Bible memory verses (or learn a new one)